giclarke/github-docs-example/README.md

 > Here is an example of using a codeblock for an erroe that occurred in bash.

+When you can, always provide a codeblock instead of a screenshot.
+If you need to take a screenshot, make sure it is not a photo from your phone.

+> There are certain cases where it is okay to take photos with your phone.
+This is when you are doing something like a keyboard which does not appear on your computer screen.
+If you render on your computer, it should be a screenshot.

 ## Step 2 - How to take screen shots

 A screen shot is when you capture a part of your screen from your laptop, desktop or phone.